 - In the Netherlands, the number of persons in sheltered workshops, secondment positions from sheltered workshops, or receiving job coaching from sheltered workshops for open labour market employers, has been decreasing overall from slightly over 100,000 in 2014 to slightly below 100,000 in 2021.
 This trend is influenced by the fact that the policy is now driven mainly by open labour market inclusion, while public funding for sheltered employment has been decreasing and conditions to enter sheltered workshops are now more rigid.
 More persons with disabilities are now entering the open labour market directly, without ever going through a sheltered workshop.
 However, the financial situation of younger persons with disabilities actually worsened, as they are increasingly employed only temporarily in the open labour market.
-The properties of the proper - In Poland, the number of persons with disabilities working in the main type of sheltered workshops (mostly for-profit companies, Zakład Pracy Chronionej, ZPCh) has decreased by almost 46% between 2004 and 2022 (from 172,597 to 93,720).
+The policy is now driven market are increasingly employed only temporarily in the open labour market. - In Poland, the number of persons with disabilities working in the main type of sheltered workshops (mostly for-profit companies, Zakład Pracy Chronionej, ZPCh) has decreased by almost 46% between 2004 and 2022 (from 172,597 to 93,720).
 The decline was mainly caused by policy changes that transferred many of the benefits previously aligned to sheltered workshops to mainstream companies.
 However, this led some sheltered workshops to simply change their denomination to be able to operate as regular companies, but de facto still run their activities as traditional and segregated sheltered workshops.
 This means that part